Providers

 Proxy-style behavior

-vLLM is treated as a proxy-style OpenAI-compatible /v1 backend, not a native OpenAI endpoint.
-This means:
+vLLM is treated as a proxy-style OpenAI-compatible /v1 backend, not a native OpenAI endpoint:

 Behavior Applied?